s-mrb/notes.js.basics/README.md

 - Variables defined with `const` cannot be Redeclared.
 - Variables defined with `const` cannot be Reassigned.
 - Variables defined with `const` have Block Scope.
+- Objects defined with `const` can be mutated but can not be reassigned

 ### Constant Objects and Arrays